TheImagingSource/tiscamera/README.md

 dependencies-debian-runtime.txt

-On a Debian / Ubuntu system, the following command line could be used to install all required packages in one go:
+On a Debian / Ubuntu system, the following command line can be used to install all required packages in one go:

 ```
 # Build dependencies